 1976: “Magic Man,” the second single from Heart’s debut album, Dreamboat Annie, entered the Billboard Hot 100.
 Singer and co-writer Ann Wilson later revealed that the “Magic Man” was her then boyfriend, band manager Michael Fisher.
 The song became Heart’s first top 10 hit in the US and peaked at #9.

 1978: The soundtrack album to the film Sgt.
 Pepper’s Lonely Hearts Club Band was released.
 Produced by George Martin, the double album features covers of Beatles songs by several artists including Peter Frampton, Bee Gees, and Steve Martin, who all star in the film.
+Despite debuting on the Billboard chart at #7, the release made history as being the first record to “return platinum,” with over four million copies of it taken off store shelves and shipped back to distributors.

 1982: Frank Zappa and his 14-year-old daughter Moon entered the Billboard Hot 100 with “Valley Girl.”
 That September, it became Zappa’s only single to enter the US top 40.